CZ-NIC/fred-docs/index.rst

 .. only:: mode_structure

    ..
-Note:: This deliverable was generated in the *structure mode*.
+Note:: This deliverable was generated in the *structure mode*
+      which means that it contains authoring/editing/managing notes in addition to the actual content.

    .. rubric:: Structure files